jayalmaraz/jay-almaraz.github.io/external/campfire-rebranding-faqs.md

 A: Not immediately.

 All of your existing links will seamlessly redirect to the Volaby URL.
-You will still be able to access Volaby through the Volaby URL, but we will encourage you to start using our new URL.
+You will still be able to access Volaby through the Campfire URL, but we will encourage you to start using our new URL.

-## Q: Is the Volaby (Volaby) website changing too?
+## Q: Is the Volaby (Campfire) website changing too?

 A: Yep.